 Link: Accounts Touched card

-Total number of unique accounts emailed, called, or met with in a given time period.
+Total number of unique companies emailed, called, or met with in a given time period.

-Why it’s important: The number of Accounts touched in a time period is important as it indicates the breadth of sales engagement to unique prospects.
+The number of Accounts (whether a rep owns them, or not) touched in a time period is important as it indicates the breadth of sales engagement to unique prospects.
 This informs how wide the top of the funnel is for SDRs and AEs and how well AEs are working their open pipe.
 Total accounts touched also indicates how frequently AMs and CSMs are engaging with current customers and can highlight issues if customers are being ignored.

 For AEs, Accounts Touched is a good measure of how well an AE is traversing her pipeline.
 If an AE’s pipe has 50 open Opportunities in it, but in a given week she’s only engaging 10 accounts, that would be concerning.
 Further, if an AE is responsible for prospecting some portion of her pipeline, then general account engagement volumes would also indicate if sufficient prospecting work was being done at the top of the funnel.